 The Benefits of Deep Curiosity

-Scott Shigeoka is a globally recognized curiosity expert, speaker, and the award-winning author of Seek: How Curiosity Can Transform Your Life and Change the World.
-He popularizes research that promotes positive well-being and relationships, including at UC Berkeley’s Greater Good Science Center and through his groundbreaking courses at the University of Texas at Austin.
-He has spoken at universities, schools, companies, and conferences around the world.
-He is also a screenwriter and playwright with two major projects in development.
+Scott Shigeoka is an internationally recognized curiosity expert, speaker, and the award-winning author of Seek: How Curiosity Can Transform Your Life and Change the World.
+His work focuses on how we can strengthen our well-being and relationships, including at UC Berkeley’s Greater Good Science Center and through his groundbreaking courses at the University of Texas at Austin.
+He is also a screenwriter and playwright.
 He is from Hawaii but now lives in California.

 About the Author